 Spices are an easy way to give canned cherry pie filling interest and depth.
 Check out these spices if you are wondering how to jazz up canned cherry pie filling.

 - Cinnamon.
-Cinnamon is the most common spice addition to many pies.
+Cinnamon is the most common spice addition in many pies.
 Start with ½ teaspoon.

 - Cloves.
 Cloves are heavenly in cherry pie.
 A little goes a long way.
 Try ⅛ to ¼ teaspoon.